Want to disable login hints in WordPress login error messages?

-In this article, we will show you how to disable login hints in WordPress login error messages, and keep your website safe.
+In this article, we’ll walk you through how to disable login hints in WordPress to help you make your website more secure.

 What Are Login Hints in WordPress Login Error Messages?

-If this person typed in the wrong username or email address, then WordPress shows the following error: ‘The username is not registered on this site.
+If this person typed in the wrong username or email address, then WordPress will show the following error: ‘The username is not registered on this site.
 If you are unsure of your username, try your email address instead.’

 This may be helpful for genuine users, but it also lets any hackers know that they are typing in the wrong username.

-If you type in the right username but the wrong password, then WordPress will show a different error: ‘The password you entered for the username is incorrect.
+Entering the correct username but an incorrect password triggers the error: ‘The password you entered for the username is incorrect.
 Lost your password?’

 To protect your WordPress blog or site against hackers, you should always use a unique username and a strong password for your account.